smit1802/Recon-Automation-Script/README.md

 The following are to be installed before running the script

 --> Programming Languages:
-1. Go-Lang
+1. Go-Lang<br>
-These articles can help you get done with this https://unix.stackexchange.com/questions/646844/i-tried-to-install-golang-in-kali-linux-and-its-showing-the-following-error
+These articles can help you get done with installing Go-Lang<br>
+https://unix.stackexchange.com/questions/646844/i-tried-to-install-golang-in-kali-linux-and-its-showing-the-following-error

 https://rafaelhart.com/2020/03/installing-golang-on-kali-linux/